AdobeDocs/experience-platform.en/help/intelligent-services/data-preparation.md

 Customer AI and Attribution AI natively support Adobe Analytics data.
 To use Adobe Analytics data, follow the steps outlined in the documentation to set up an [Analytics source connector](../sources/tutorials/ui/create/adobe-applications/analytics.md).

-Once the source connector is streaming your data into Experience Platform, you are able to select Adobe Analytics as a data source followed by a dataset during your Customer AI configuration.
+Once the source connector is streaming your data into Experience Platform, you are able to select Adobe Analytics as a data source followed by a dataset during your instance configuration.
 All of the required schema fields and mixins are automatically created during the connection set up.
 You do not need to ETL (Extract, Transform, Load) the datasets into the CEE format.

 >[!IMPORTANT]
 >